Scattering solution of Schr\"odinger equation with $\delta$-potential in deformed space with minimal length

 \section{Continuity equation}

 In paper \cite{Laba} the exact continuity equation in general case of deformed space was derived.
-For the system describing by the hamiltonian \be \hat H=\frac{g^2(\hat{p})}{2m}+V(x) \ee the following continuity equation was obtained \be \frac{\partial\rho}{\partial t}+\frac{\partial j}{\partial x}=0, \ee with \be \rho=|\psi(x)|^2 \ee and \be j=\frac{1}{2m}\sum_{n=1}^{\infty}a_n\sum_{k=1}^{n}(-1)^k[(\hat{p}^{k-1}\psi^*)\hat{p}^{2n-k}\psi-(\hat{p}^{k-1}\psi)\hat{p}^{2n-k}\psi^*], \ee with $a_n$ given by the series $g^2(p)=\sum_{n=1}^\infty a_n p^{2n}$.
+For the system describing by the Hamiltonian \be \hat H=\frac{g^2(\hat{p})}{2m}+V(x) \ee the following continuity equation was obtained \be \frac{\partial\rho}{\partial t}+\frac{\partial j}{\partial x}=0, \ee with \be \rho=|\psi(x)|^2 \ee and \be j=\frac{1}{2m}\sum_{n=1}^{\infty}a_n\sum_{k=1}^{n}(-1)^k[(\hat{p}^{k-1}\psi^*)\hat{p}^{2n-k}\psi-(\hat{p}^{k-1}\psi)\hat{p}^{2n-k}\psi^*], \ee with $a_n$ given by the series $g^2(p)=\sum_{n=1}^\infty a_n p^{2n}$.

-In case of introduced point interaction describing by Dirac delta function potential energy operator is not presented as operator of multiplication of some coordinate dependent function, but as a projective operator $ \hat{V}(x)=-V_0\tilde{\delta}(x)\hat{P}_0$.
+The introduced point interaction describing by Dirac delta function potential energy operator is not presented as operator of multiplication of some coordinate dependent function, but as a projection operator $ \hat{V}(x)=-V_0\tilde{\delta}(x)\hat{P}_0$.
 Therefore, the continuity equation has to be modified as